What Is Meant by the “Iterative Process”?

 What Does the Iterative Process Mean in Psychology?

-In psychology, iterative processes are used in several ways.
 Psychological assessments are iterative.
-Information is gathered and evaluated, signs and symptoms are identified, and then outcomes or treatments are suggested.
-The process iterates at later assessments.
-The clinician evaluates the changes in signs and symptoms and suggests changes as needed in treatment.
-Iteration occurs by reviewing the data and connecting it to emerging insights and refined understanding.
+Information is gathered and evaluated, symptoms are identified, and outcomes or treatments are suggested.
+Clinicians later evaluate their patients’ changes and adjust treatments.
+Iteration occurs by reviewing the data and connecting it to emerging insights.

 The iterative reprocessing model hypothesizes that emotional episodes (such as anger or joy) are created as information flows through certain centers of the brain.
 The brain integrates a person’s goals, values, desires, and intentions to shape an emotional instance.
 Different patterns of neural activity can create different emotional events.